dave-tucker/docker/docs/sources/reference/commandline/cli.md

 The `--since` option shows logs of a container generated only after the given date, specified as RFC 3339 or UNIX timestamp.
 The `--since` option can be combined with the `--follow` and `--tail` options.

+## network

+    Usage: docker network [OPTIONS] COMMAND [OPTIONS] [arg...]

+    Commands:
+        create    Create a network
+        rm        Remove a network
+        ls        List all networks
+        info      Display information of a network

+    Run 'docker network COMMAND --help' for more information on a command.

+        --help=false       Print usage

+The `docker network` command is used to manage Networks.

+To create a network, `docker network create foo`.
+You can also specify a driver if you have loaded a networking plugin e.g `docker network create -d bar foo`

+    $ docker network create foo
+    aae601f43744bc1f57c515a16c8c7c4989a2cad577978a32e6910b799a6bccf6
+    $ docker network create -d some_cool_plugin bar d9989793e2f5fe400a58ef77f706d03f668219688ee989ea68ea78b990fa2406

+`docker network ls` is used to display the currently configured networks

+    $ docker network ls
+    NETWORK ID          NAME                TYPE
+    d367e613ff7f        none                null
+    bd61375b6993        host                host
+    cc455abccfeb        bridge              bridge
+    aae601f43744        foo                 null
+    d9989793e2f5        bar                 null

+To get detailed information on a network, you can use the `docker network info` command.

+    $ docker network info foo
+    Network Id: aae601f43744bc1f57c515a16c8c7c4989a2cad577978a32e6910b799a6bccf6
+    Name: foo
+    Type: null

+If you no longer have need of a network, you can delete it with `docker network rm`

+    $ docker network rm bar
+    bar
+    $ docker network ls
+    NETWORK ID          NAME                TYPE
+    aae601f43744        foo                 null
+    d367e613ff7f        none                null
+    bd61375b6993        host                host
+    cc455abccfeb        bridge              bridge

 ## pause